New work brings new perspective

 I was struggling with how to write and present an article about maps.
 But nothing was working.

 I was beginning to feel lost and frustrated, so I decided to go in a different direction.
 To combine my collage work and hand lettering.
-To present it as an online article in a long scroll.

 When I finished, it occurred to me that in these days of the coronavirus we're all navigating new territory.